Medical Marijuana Dosage

 Ultimately, patients should start small and feel things out.
 This is especially true if you are new to marijuana or you are trying a new route of administration.

 Green Health Docs provides patients with guidance when it comes to using cannabis products and microdosing.
 We also broadcast our educational sessions on YouTube and Facebook.
-Visit us at any of our locations in Maryland, Ohio, or Missouri.
-For more information or to learn how to become a legal medical marijuana patient, call or text us at 240-356-1000.
+Visit us at any of our locations in Maryland or Missouri, or visit this page for online evaluations.
+For more information or to learn how to become a legal medical marijuana patient, call or text us at 1-877-242-0362.